babel/website/website/blog/2018-07-19-whats-happening-with-the-pipeline-proposal.md

 If there are any operators, parentheses (including for method calls), brackets, or anything other than identifiers and dot punctuators, then a topic token is necessary.
 This avoids footguns and eliminate ambiguity when not using a topic token.

-Smart pipelines thus resolve the issue of async in an integrative way, allowing all possible expressions to be emedded in a pipeline; not only `await`, but also `typeof`, `yield`, and another other operator desired.
+Smart pipelines thus resolve the issue of async in an integrative way, allowing all possible expressions to be embedded in a pipeline; not only `await`, but also `typeof`, `yield`, and another other operator desired.

 ## Where Babel Comes In